Mmabiaa/3-Python-Mini-Projects/README.md

 ## 📬 Contact:
-Feel free to reach out to me at [your email](mailto:isbbydior@gmail.com) for any questions or suggestions!
+Feel free to reach out to me at [isbbydior@gmail.com](mailto:isbbydior@gmail.com) for any questions or suggestions!

 Thank you for exploring my **Python mini-projects**! 🚀